TVBR Transitioned Away from A Website* to the User-Friendlier Substack Platform

 The Vincent Brothers Review is a paying market, and we typically pay $35 per Flash Fiction/Time Capsule/Haibun UPON PUBLICATION.
 Our modest submission fees are used to cover payment to writers and staff, as well as the production and printing costs of both our online and hard-copy issues.
 All rights revert to authors upon publication.

-Stay Tuned: We also plan to sponsor a haibun contest in 2023 centered around the images/ideas of full moon cycles and women’s empowerment.
+Stay Tuned: We also plan to sponsor a haibun contest in summer 2026 centered around the images/ideas of full moon cycles and women’s empowerment.
 Watch here for details.

 Send us work you would be proud to see in print or online.
 The best way to discover what kind of manuscripts we seek is to read our current issue and at least one back issue of The Vincent Brothers Review!
 We publish themed issues.
 Visit our website for our latest online selections and details about our upcoming themes: www.thevincentbrothersreview.com.